 Grantsbrook Nursing and Rehabilitation Center is located in Grantsboro, North Carolina.
 The city has 2,193 people.
-With an overall score of D, this is a subpar facility.
-As far as we can see, we would struggle to recommend this nursing home.
-If you aren't deterred by this nursing home's report card, feel free to continue reading to find out about its category grades.
-Inspection reports are discussed in the next section.
+With an overall score of C, this is a middle of the pack facility.
+This facility has a few things going for it.
+The best part of this nursing home's report card was its remarkable inspection grade.
+Inspection reports are discussed in the next paragraph.

 Grantsbrook Nursing and Rehabilitation Center

 - Nursing Home

 Get pricing and details on Grantsboro senior living options.Get Pricing

 - Accepts Medicare 1

 - No CCRC